LoreMJ/extracting-abundance-information-from-DNA-based-data/README.md

 # extracting-abundance-information-from-DNA-based-data

-Bioinformatic codes of the paper extracting abundance information from DNA-based data. qseq_bioinformatic_command_history is the main script. info includes the files such as primers, PCRsets, tags.
+Bioinformatic codes of the paper extracting abundance information from DNA-based data. qseq_bioinformatic_command_history is the main script.
+Folder info includes the files which are needed for the analysis, such as primer sequence, PCRsets informatrion, tags.